TheTrollGod/CPP_Chat/README.md

  - Maybes
    - [X] Cross-platform compatability bewteen Windows and Linux
    - [ ] Add Mac compatability
+   - [ ] Add GUI's for Linux using Wayland
+   - [ ] Add GUI's for Windows using DirectX

 # Project Structure
 ```